UX Trends

 Mobile Designs Used On Desktops

-We get the need to prevent unwanted bots from inundating websites with false form submissions but why would a business place this burden on its users?
+We get the need to prevent unwanted bots from inundating websites with false form submissions, but why would a business place this burden on its users?
 That’s having a customer come to your place of business and then making them solve The Da Vinci Code before they can start doing business with you.
-It’s insane and it needs to end.
+It’s terrible, and it needs to end.

 Not Involving Users Because You Are A User